-Key differences among Alternatives 2-4 concern the recipient of fishing privileges and the durability, or permanence, of fishing privileges, which affects the incentive structure and anticipated conservation benefits from distributing limited access fishing privileges (Anderson and Holliday 2007).
+Key differences among Alternatives 2 and 3 concern the recipient of fishing privileges and the durability, or permanence, of fishing privileges, which affects the incentive structure and anticipated conservation benefits from distributing limited access fishing privileges (Anderson and Holliday 2007).
 Under an IFQ or PFQ program, shares would be distributed initially to permit holders who would be able to retain those shares and continue to receive the annual allocation distributed based on the amount of shares.
 In the existing commercial IFQ programs in the Gulf, the original permit holder may retain shares and continue to receive the annual allocation associated with those shares, without retaining a commercial permit.
-Should an IFQ program be developed for charter vessels, the Council would need to decide whether shareholders would be required to maintain a federal for-hire permit to continue to hold shares and receive allocation (Action 4).
+Should an IFQ program be developed for charter vessels, the Council would need to decide whether shareholders would be required to maintain a federal for-hire permit to continue to hold shares and receive allocation (Action 5).
 Requiring shareholders to possess a valid for-hire permit could ensure that the harvest privileges remain in the hands of those engaged in the fishery.
 The initial distribution of shares and the annual distribution of allocation would be the same under a PFQ program, except that in the event a permit holder transfers the permit, the shares remain with the permit and not with the permit holder.

-A PFA (Alternative 3) or harvest tag program (Alternative 4) would use annual allocation, only; shares would not be used.
-Using allocation only, without shares, confers less durable harvest privileges on participants.
+A harvest tag program (Alternative 3) would use annual allocation, only; shares would not be used.
+Using allocation only, without shares, confers less durable harvest privileges to participants.
 Anderson and Holliday (2007) note that using this type of allocation-based program resulted in less incentive for the participants to maintain and invest in improvements for the resource in ensuing years.
-On the other hand, distributing allocation annually (or every 3 or 5 years) could ensure that harvest privileges remain in the hands of those directly engaged in the fishery, and would better reflect changes in the fleet.
+However, Sumaila (2010) notes that durable harvest privileges may not result in "good stewardship if those who own the fishing quotas are different from those who actually fish."
+In the proposed harvest tag program, distributing allocation every 3 or 5 years could ensure that harvest privileges remain in the hands of those directly engaged in the fishery, and would better reflect changes in the fleet.